-OTHER REQUIREMENTS FOR THE DEGREE
+REQUIREMENTS FOR THE DEGREE

 A minimum of eighteen (18) hours for the degree must be in courses numbered at the 6000 level.
-All students must complete a capstone project for the degree.
-For the thesis option, this requirement is met by successfully completing and defending the thesis.
-Students not completing a thesis may apply to take the comprehensive exam after earning a minimum of eighteen (18) hours in the program, including SOC 6303, Contemporary Social Theory, and SOC 6343, Methods of Social Research.
+Up to six hours (6) may be taken outside of the department.
+All students must complete a thesis or non-thesis option for the degree.
+Students electing to complete a thesis may take six (6) hours of SOC 670V, Thesis, with the consent of the overseeing faculty member, in lieu of a corresponding number of hours of elective courses.
+(Note: Receipt of credit for thesis hours is contingent upon successful completion and defense of the thesis.)
+Students electing to take the non-thesis option will take comprehensive exams after earning a minimum of eighteen (18) hours in the program, including SOC 6303, Contemporary Social Theory, and SOC 6343, Methods of Social Research.